 After 80 minutes, she’s still note perfect and pointedly declares: “Until we meet again …”

-And meet again we did, earlier this month at Sydney’s Star Event Centre.
-Gladys Knight’s first Australian tour this century.
+And meet again we did of sorts, at Sydney’s Star Event Centre in 2020, Gladys Knight’s first Australian tour this century.
 The belting power of her contralto was undiminished and her emotive gifts and kindly demeanour were as mesmerising as ever.

 Adding a curious cover of Ed Sheeran’s Perfect to the set, she was clearly overjoyed to be back in Oz, and anyone old enough to care would have been, too.
 Knight testified joyfully and called for us to “be my Pips”, an invitation to sing that few of us, after this thrilling life-affirming performance, were in the mood to refuse.
 She may be dubbed the empress of soul, but on the evidence I’ve seen, she could easily assume the mantle of Aretha’s queenly crown.